A typical message from my employer

 Most of the girls I met were either interning or studying in Delhi and doing the odd job to make ends meet.
 One of them told me she "couldn't believe" where she'd ended up: "This is where three years working my ass off at Oxford got me—dressed in a turban, miming playing the violin, while saxophone music blares in the background."

 Some of the girls—from my experience, mainly Russians—work full-time on contracts.
-They get paid upwards of R80,000 a month ($1350—not bad at all in India), as well as having their accommodation and living expenses covered.
+They get paid upwards of 80,000 rupees a month ($1,350—not bad at all in India), as well as having their accommodation and living expenses covered.
 However, these girls are pretty much unable to refuse work, no matter where or what it is or how long it lasts.

 The stage.
 These have hosted everything from strippers to Hindi karaoke.